smuslin/Global-Coin-/README.md

 # Global-Coin-
 # Global Coin (GC)
-ERC20 smart contract token that could be minted and sold to the buyer Fungible Token that trades in the market and reflects the profit/loss of a certain ETF (exchange traded fund) traded on the NASDAQ
+ERC20 smart contract token that is minted and sold to the buyer

+Fungible Token that trades in the market and reflects the profit/loss of a certain ETF (exchange traded fund) traded on the NASDAQ
 # Sources
 Remix Solidity